Thank you for your interest in our internet website.

 - Right to revocation: You may revoke a given approval in accordance with Article 7 Section 3 GDPR with effect for the future.

-- Right to data portability: If you have agreed to the data processing or have entered into a contract with me, you may demand to receive the data concerning you that you have provided me with, in accordance with Article 20 GDPR, and to demand the transmission to another responsible party.
+- Right to data portability: If you have agreed to the data processing or have entered into a contract with us, you may demand to receive the data concerning you that you have provided us with, in accordance with Article 20 GDPR, and to demand the transmission to another responsible party.

 - Right to complaint: You may approach the responsible authority with a complaint in accordance with Article 77 GDPR at any time.
 Your responsible authority varies according to your residence, workplace or the suspected infringement.